About weaning off breastfeeding

 Weaning is when you stop breastfeeding your child.

 Some children are more attached to breastfeeding than other children are.
 They’ll all wean in their own time.
-But if you don’t want to wait for your child to wean herself, weaning can happen when you’re ready.
-You might need to wean, for example, because you’re going back to or starting work.
+But if you don’t want to wait for your child to wean on their own, weaning can happen when you’re ready.

 This means it’s probably best to avoid weaning when there are other major changes in your child’s life – for example, toilet training, starting child care or moving house.